- Common uses

 - tell your doctor and pharmacist if you are allergic to capecitabine, fluorouracil (Adrucil, 5-FU), any other medications, or any of the ingredients in capecitabine tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: phenytoin (Dilantin), leucovorin, and folic acid (in multivitamins).
+Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: allopurinol (Aloprim, Lopurin, Zyloprim), leucovorin, and phenytoin (Dilantin).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Other medications may also interact with capecitabine, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-- tell your doctor if you have been told that you have or ever had dihydropyrimidine dehydrogenase (DPD) enzyme deficiency (a lack of a naturally occurring enzyme in your body).
+- talk to your doctor about whether testing for dihydropyrimidine dehydrogenase (DPD) enzyme deficiency (a lack of a naturally occurring enzyme in your body) should be done prior to starting capecitabine.
+Tell your doctor if you have been told that you have or ever had DPD enzyme deficiency.
 Your doctor may probably tell you not to take capecitabine.

 - tell your doctor if you have or have ever had kidney, liver, or heart disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You should not plan to have children while you are taking capecitabine.
 You should use a reliable method of birth control to prevent pregnancy in yourself or your partner during your treatment with capecitabine.
 Capecitabine may harm the fetus.

 - tell your doctor if you are breast-feeding.
 You should not breast-feed during your treatment with capecitabine.